HOW TO BECOME A MUD-MASTER

-(6) Smoke.
-For years now, TV announcers would point at the steam coming off a rider’s bike in a mud race as being a problem.
+For years now, TV announcers would point at the steam coming off a rider’s bike in a mud race was a problem with the engine.
 Finally, someone educated the announcers about the difference between radiator coolant versus engine oil and smoke versus steam.
 Coolant spews out of the radiator’s overflow hose when the bike is too hot.
 It’s an indicator the bike is starting to overheat, but it also means your bike still has fluid in the radiators.
 Once it stops steaming, then you should be worried.
 It’s rare to see actual smoke come off of a bike.
+As a rule of thumb, steam dissipates very quickly , while smoke from the engine hangs in the air and leaves a white trail behind it.

-(8) Gear.
-Scott and EKS Brand goggles are two companies that make perimeter-sealing, laminated tear-offs that stick to your lenses, keeping water and dirt from going behind your tear-offs.
+Several goggle brands make perimeter-sealing, laminated tear-offs that stick to your lenses to keeping water and dirt from going behind your tear-offs.
 They are a big deal, especially because water can splash behind your tear-offs and ruin your vision on lap one.
 Also, Twin Air makes a mud deflector for your helmet, which is a thin piece of foam that sticks to your helmet visor and keeps mud from sticking.
 You won’t know how important this is until you have an extra 5 pounds of mud stuck to your helmet, weighing heavily on your neck as you ride.

 \